tamarin-prover/manual/src/002_installation.md

 You can also [download binaries directly from GitHub](https://github.com/tamarin-prover/tamarin-prover/releases) and manually install dependencies yourself (see below).

+## Installation under Windows 10

+You can install tamarin (with GUI) under Windows 10 using the [Windows Subsystem for Linux (ubuntu)](https://docs.microsoft.com/windows/wsl/install-win10).
+In the subsystem, first ensure that both GraphViz and Maude 2.7 are on the path, e.g. via `sudo apt-get install graphviz maude`.
+Then, download the [download ubuntu binary directly from GitHub](https://github.com/tamarin-prover/tamarin-prover/releases) and run it.

 ## Compiling from source {#sec:LinuxSrcInstall}

 You don't need to compile Tamarin from source unless you are developing a new feature for it or you